fulldotdev/starter/src/content/pages/services.md

   title: Services
   description: Example of the services page.

-heading: Services
+title: Services
-text: Example of the overview layout.
+description: Example of the overview layout.
 ---